-The purpose of this best practice guideline (BPG) is to provide nurses, the interprofessional team and caregivers with evidence-based recommendations for the provision of oral care for adults (18 years of age and older) that will:
+The purpose of this fourth edition guideline is to provide nurses and the interprofessional team with evidence-based guidance for the prevention, assessment, and management of all types of pain across the lifespan.

 This best practice guideline (BPG) provides evidence-based recommendations to nurses and the interprofessional health team who support adults experiencing the last 12 months of a progressive life-limiting illness, and their families and caregivers.